imehrdadmahdavi/simple-grep/README.md

 cc -Wall -g    simple-grep.c   -o simple-grep

 # search for the words "this", "is", and "mehrdad"
-# in the files listed in .filelist
+# in files listed in .filelist
 this	: found in test.txt -> line: 1
 this	: found in test.txt -> line: 2
 is	: found in test.txt -> line: 1